lcroberts/nvim-config/README.md

 - A C compiler (For treesitter) - For windows use mingw
 - Make (For treesitter) - For windows use GnuWin32
 - RipGrep (For telescope)
-- rustup (For cargo package management, rust-analyzer, and rustfmt)

 ## Installation